mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.2 - 11-27-18 =
+* Fixed: an issue with detecting updates when a custom branding is applied
+* Fixed: an issue with passing WebDav remote storage info for the UpdraftPlus Extension
+* Fixed: an issue with grabbing fresh child site favicons
+* Updated: process to skip WooCommerce order notes in the comments section for Client Reports

 = 3.5.1 - 11-14-18 =
 * Fixed: an issue with detecting the Wordfence status info